WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 Professionals seeking to test their expertise.
 Casual users interested in fun and informative quizzes

+User Needs:
-User Needs: Access to a variety of quiz categories.
+- Access to a variety of quiz categories.
+- A user-friendly and visually appealing interface.

 System Rules: